 These should be cleaned immediately.
 Just wipe up with a damp cloth.
 S-B-S Sealer will minimize possible damage to the tabletop stone by allowing more cleaning time for accidental spills.
 Keeping the protective sealer maintained is very important!

 Rinse after cleaning with plenty of clean water to remove any soap residue.
 Dry thoroughly after cleaning to prevent residue from minerals that might be present in your water, even with softened water.

 Cleaning, heavy duty: (bird droppings, sap or tree droppings, label glue)

 To remove these tougher materials you may

-need a more aggressive cleaner than soap and water that will dissolve things.
+need a more aggressive cleaner than soap and water.
 That would be Aldon Insta-Clean

 .
 This product breaks down tough oil and other type materials, but will not hurt the S-B-S Sealer.
 Spray on - let it work - wipe off before dry.
 With flooring, no rinsing is needed.
 However, as with any chemical product, a tabletop should be final cleaned with soap and water in case food that will be consumed might be set on the tabletop instead of a plate.